rclone/rclone/docs/content/flags.md

       --azureblob-client-send-certificate-chain             Send the certificate chain when using certificate auth --azureblob-directory-markers                         Upload an empty object with a trailing slash when a new directory is created
-      --azureblob-disable-checksum                          Don't store MD5 checksum with object metadata --azureblob-encoding MultiEncoder                     The encoding for the backend (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
+      --azureblob-disable-checksum                          Don't store MD5 checksum with object metadata --azureblob-encoding Encoding                         The encoding for the backend (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
       --azureblob-endpoint string                           Endpoint for the service
       --azureblob-env-auth                                  Read credentials from runtime (environment variables, CLI or MSI) --azureblob-key string                                Storage Account Shared Key